Joris-Fu/utterance_rewriter_transformer/README.md

 # Utterance rewriter with transformer

+## Now you can train the model by runing the script train.py!

 ## Requirements
 * python==3.x (Let's move on to python 3 if you still use python 2)
 * tensorflow==1.12.0